 Water quality is affected by chemical run-off that makes it to the sea.
 The ocean, while it seems so vast, had long been a dumping ground for much of the waste produced on land.
 From solids to chemicals and even nuclear products, waste has been dumped in the ocean with the mindset that it will eventually disperse and become harmless.
 It is not harmless though, and can become even more concentrated and dangerous after entering the food chain.
 Even when humans aren't directly dumping waste into the oceans though, toxic chemicals are still making their way to the sea.
 Fertilizers, pesticides and other products often make it to waterways through chemical run-off.
 These chemicals can seep into the soil and travel for long distances, eventually reaching the oceans where they can be carried by currents.
-Learn more about Julia's and Fleming's Cause.
+Learn more about Argus and Tina's Cause.

 It is estimated that more than 100 million marine animals are killed each year due to plastic debris in the ocean.
 More than 80% of this plastic comes from land.
 It washes out from our beaches and streets.
 It travels through storm drains into streams and rivers.
 It flies away from landfills into our seas.
 As a result, thousands of sea turtles accidentally swallow these plastics, mistaking them for food.
 Most of the debris is recognizable: plastic bags, balloons, bottles, degraded buoys, plastic packaging, and food wrappers.
 Some plastics aren’t so easy to see, so small, in fact, that it is invisible to the naked eye.
 If sea turtles ingest these particles, they can become sick or even starve.
-Learn more about Bailey's Cause.
+Learn more about Cruz and Lincoln's Cause.

 Nesting turtles depend on dark, quiet beaches to reproduce successfully.
 Today, these turtles are endangered, in part, because they must compete with tourists, businesses and coastal residents to use the beach.
 This man-made, coastal development results in artificial lighting on the beach that discourages female sea turtles from nesting.
 Instead, turtles will choose a less-than-optimal nesting spot, which affects the chances of producing a successful nest.
 Also, near-shore lighting can cause sea turtle hatchlings to become disoriented when they are born.
 Instead, they will wander inland where they often die of dehydration, predation, or even from being run over on busy coastal streets.
-Learn more about Destiny's Cause.
+Learn more about Eliza Ann and Sally's Cause.

 Because sea turtles use both marine and terrestrial habits during their life cycles, the affects of climate change are likely to have a devastating impact on these endangered species.
 Climate change affects nesting beaches.
 With melting polar ice caps and rising sea levels, beaches are starting to disappear.
 As the water level begins to rise, the size of nesting beaches decrease.
 Stronger storms, predicted as a result of increasing temperatures, will continue to erode coastal habitats.
 Higher temperatures can adversely affect sea turtle gender ratio.
 Increasing incubation temperatures could result in more female sea turtles, which reduces reproductive opportunities and decreases genetic diversity.
-Learn more about Sylvia's Cause.
+Learn more about Sanchez and Tilly's Cause.

 Each year hundreds of thousands of adult and immature sea turtles are accidentally captured in fisheries ranging from highly mechanized operations to small-scale fishermen around the world.
 Global estimates of annual capture, injury and mortality are staggering - 150,000 turtles of all species killed in shrimp trawls and large numbers of all species drowned in gill nets.
 The extent of gill net mortality is unknown, but sea turtle capture is significant where studied, and the drowning of sea turtles in gill nets may be comparable to trawl and longline mortality.
 Deaths in gill nets are particularly hard to quantify because these nets are set by uncounted numbers of local fishermen in tropical waters around the world.
-Learn more about Calypso Blue V's Cause.
+Learn more about Soca and Caroline's Cause.

 A similar threat to the harvest for meat consumption, the harvest of eggs for consumption is also conducted in many cultures around the world, especially in Central America.
 During the nesting season, turtle hunters comb the beaches at night looking for nesting females.
 Egg hunters either try to encounter females deposited her eggs or look ofr fresh nests in the early morning hours.
 Most eggs collected are then sold, rather than consumed by the egg poacher.
-Learn more about Pebbles' Cause.
+Learn more about Reefie's Cause.

 Hawksbill sea turtles, recognized for their beautiful gold and brown shells, have been hunted for centuries to create jewelry and other luxury items.
 As a result, these turtles are now listed as critically endangered.
 Scientists estimate that hawksbill populations have declined by 90 percent during the past 100 years.
 While illegal trade is the primary cause of this decline, the demand for shells continues today on the black market.
 The lack of information about sea turtles leads many tourists to unwittingly support the international trade in these endangered species.
 Buying, selling or importing any sea any sea turtle products in the U.S., as in many countries around the world, is strictly prohibited by law.
-Learn more about Sundrop's Cause.
+Learn more about Mojito's Cause.

 Around the globe, sea turtles and hatchlings alike are victim to natural predators.
 Crabs, raccoons, boars, birds, fish and sharks all play their role in the natural food chain.
 However, urban development along coast lines has introduced many non-native species that have become invasive predators for sea turtles and other coastal wildlife.
 Florida itself has one of the most severe invasive species problems in the United States.
 Domesticated dogs and cats will devour eggs and hatchlings and even attack nesting turtles.
 In many areas, trash left behind by humans encourages inland animals to migrate to beaches for food, further increasing sea turtle predators.
-Learn more about Lady Aurelia's Cause.
+Learn more about Mandalay II and Soropta's Cause.

 The erosion of turtle nesting beaches is a serious threat to nesting habitat in Florida.
 Coastal erosion is caused by the dredging of inlets, inappropriate shoreline development, construction of sea walls and coastal storms.
 Almost half of the state's nesting beaches are considered to be critically eroded.
 As beaches recede landward nesting habitat can be lost to the point that turtles are forced to nest in areas of the beach that are regularly inundated, or even worse there may be no beach to even dig a nest.
 Beach renourishment is the primary strategy to combat coastal erosion in Florida.
 Renourishment consists of dredging and digging up sand from offshore or from inland sand deposits and depositing that sand onto a beach to replace what has been lost.
 While beach renourishment can restore degraded habitat and reduce the need for sea walls, especially when the beach is severely eroded, it must be carried out under strict guidelines that ensure the "new beach" is compatible for successful nesting.
 The color and grain size of the new sand, how compacted the new sand is and how much clay and mud it contains can all impact the nest environment.
 Careful oversight by government regulatory agencies and the public is necessary to ensure the renourishment is in compliance with all the necessary laws.
-Learn more about Leonora's Cause.
+Learn more about Odyssey's Cause.

 Marine pollution can have serious impacts on both sea turtles and the food they eat.
 New research suggests that a disease now killing many sea turtles (fibropapillomas) may be linked to pollution in the oceans and in near-shore waters.
 When pollution enters the water, it contaminates and kills aquatic plant and animal life that is often food for sea turtles.
 Oil spills, urban runoff from chemicals, fertilizers and petroleum all contribute to water pollution.
 Because the ocean is so large, many incorrectly assume that pollutants will be diluted and dispersed to safe levels, but in reality, the toxins released from these pollutants become more concentrated as they break down in size.
 As a result, these smaller, more toxic particles become food for many links in the food chain, including sea turtles.
-Learn more about Esperanza's Cause.
+Learn more about Tartle's Cause.

 Sustainable tourism is becoming increasingly important in the preservation, protection, and enhancement for sea turtles and their habitat.
 As sea turtles have become an increasing popular tourist attraction there is a need for both tourist and tourism operations to understand the principles, laws and regulations, and best sea turtle practices.
 Following sustainable tourism, tourist and tourism operations can work together to protect, rather than adversely impact, sea turtles and their habitat.
 Sea turtles nest on tropical and subtropical beaches where recreational use and development of tourist infrastructure can come into conflict.
 The long term survival of sea turtles hinges on how well the tourism industry, their larger community, and the tourist who visit, can live sustainably with the sea turtle.
 Sustainable tourism means that nesting beaches, foraging grounds, and the nearby coastal waters will not only be protected but may also be enhanced.
-Learn more about Tortuga Turista's Cause.
+Learn more about Tortuga Turista II's Cause.